wp-plugins/uk-weather-observations/readme.txt

 [uk-wops]

+If you are updating from an earlier version, you can use the WordPress automatic upgrade facility in your blog’s dashboard.

 == Configuration ==

 The plugin is pre-configured by default to display recent weather observations for Penzance, Cornwall.
 To change this,